hwanghw/flink/codedocs/flink-iceberg-connector-deep-dive.md

 ## From WriteResult to Iceberg Snapshot

-WriteResults are serialized into **DeltaManifests** — compact manifest files that list which data/delete files belong to this checkpoint:
+`WriteResult`s flow as **in-memory records** from each writer subtask to the parallelism-1 aggregator (Sink V2) or committer (legacy).
+That single downstream operator is the one that serializes them into **DeltaManifests** — compact Avro manifest files listing which data/delete files belong to this checkpoint:

 ```
-WriteResult (per writer subtask)
-    │
-    │  FlinkManifestUtil.writeDataFiles() → manifest file on S3
-    │  FlinkManifestUtil.writeDeleteFiles() → manifest file on S3
+Writer subtask 0 ──── WriteResult (in-memory) ──┐
+Writer subtask 1 ──── WriteResult (in-memory) ──┤
+Writer subtask N ──── WriteResult (in-memory) ──┤
                                                 ▼
+       ┌──────────────────────────────────────────────────────┐
+       │  Sink V2:  IcebergWriteAggregator   (parallelism 1)   │
+       │  Legacy:   IcebergFilesCommitter    (parallelism 1)   │
+       │                                                       │
+       │  At checkpoint barrier:                               │
+       │    FlinkManifestUtil.writeCompletedFiles(             │
+       │       WriteResult.builder().addAll(received).build(), │
+       │       () -> manifestOutputFileFactory.create(ckptId), │
+       │       table.spec(), formatVersion)                    │
+       │    → one Avro file on object storage for DataFiles    │
+       │    → optionally a second Avro file for DeleteFiles    │
+       └──────────────────────┬───────────────────────────────┘
+                              ▼
 DeltaManifests {
-    ManifestFile dataManifest;     // points to manifest listing DataFiles
+    ManifestFile dataManifest;     // points to Avro listing DataFiles
-    ManifestFile deleteManifest;   // points to manifest listing DeleteFiles
+    ManifestFile deleteManifest;   // points to Avro listing DeleteFiles
     ReferencedDataFile[];          // for DV (deletion vector) support
 }
     │
+    │  serialized to byte[]:
+    │    Sink V2  → carried in IcebergCommittable, held by Flink Sink V2
+    │               runtime as a pending committable
-    │  serialized to byte[] → stored in operator state (checkpoint)
+    │    Legacy   → stored in IcebergFilesCommitter's
+    │               ListState<SortedMap<Long, byte[]>> dataFilesPerCheckpoint
     ▼
-On commit:
+On commit (notifyCheckpointComplete):
-    Read manifests back → extract DataFile[] and DeleteFile[]
+    Read Avro manifests back via table.io() → extract DataFile[] and DeleteFile[]
     │
     ├── Append-only (no deletes):
     │     AppendFiles operation = table.newAppend();